List of officials who sought to 'unmask' Flynn released: Biden, Comey, Obama chief of staff among them

 The unmasking concerns events between the November 2016 election and Inauguration Day 2017.
 Unmasking occurs after U.S. citizens' conversations are incidentally picked up in conversations with foreign officials who are being monitored by the intelligence community.
 The U.S. citizens' identities are supposed to be protected if their participation is incidental and no wrongdoing is suspected.
 However, officials can determine the U.S. citizens' names through a process that is supposed to safeguard their rights.

-Meanwhile, Sen. Rand Paul, R-Ky., on Wednesday penned a letter to Grenell inviting him to testify before the Senate Subcommittee on Government Oversight next week about the unmasking of Flynn, noting that he has questions about what Biden and former President Obama knew.
+Meanwhile, Sen. Rand Paul, R-Ky., on Wednesday penned a letter to Grenell inviting him to testify before the Senate Subcommittee on Government Oversight next week about the unmasking of Flynn, noting that he has questions about what Biden and former President Barack Obama knew.

 “During my prior oversight of this matter, I met several dead ends, and I have many remaining questions in regard to President Obama’s administration abusing its authority,” Paul wrote to Grenell Wednesday.
 “Unlawful unmasking of U.S. persons should never be swept aside in hopes of being forgotten in time.”

 Officials in the Obama administration have acknowledged that they moved to unmask some Americans in intelligence reports, but insisted that their reasons were legitimate.
-Those officials include Obama national security adviser Susan Rice, Power and former deputy national security adviser Benjamin Rhodes.
+Those officials include Rice, Power and former deputy national security adviser Benjamin Rhodes.

 A Justice Department official told Fox News this week that the DOJ has been reviewing the unmasking of U.S. officials as part of its broader examination of the origins of the Trump-Russia investigation and was taking a look at the files that Grenell declassified and delivered to the Justice Department last week.